With technology and digital media changing at rapid rates, it’s hard to know how to best communicate in this environment.

 SEO and web analytics are becoming integrated into Public Relations.
 Before, search engine optimization was mostly the job of your marketing team.
 But increased accessibility to analytics from online search and social media, an SEO campaign can also track the company’s overall communications efforts.
 The data gathered from SEO will tell you what messages and content are working and what might be missing the mark.

 Native advertising and contributor marketing tactics are becoming more common.
-Having your name mentioned across other online platforms, from well-known bloggers and leaders in your industry will boost your search engine rankings and allow your communications to reach a wider audience.
+Having your name mentioned across other online platforms by well-known bloggers and leaders in your industry will boost your search engine rankings and allow your communications to reach a wider audience.